mikenakis/Public/testana/README.md

 - TODO: see if there is any way to optimize the process of determining what is a test class and what isn't.

-- TODO: optimize the saving of each test's "last successful run" time after it runs.
-As it stands right now, the entire timestamps file is written after each test class is run, which is somewhat wasteful.

 - TODO: add better handling of dependency cycles.
 Measures to consider:

     - Display warnings about cyclic dependencies so that the programmer may consider fixing them.
 Also introduce an annotation for suppressing those warnings, because circular dependencies are inevitable, there will always be some.